katkan746/HoneyPot/Cowrie/README.md

 Classification — assessed.
 VirusTotal flags the file as malicious, 30 of 60 engines, under the threat label trojan.gen2/mirai.

-**It is deliberately left unnamed.** The structure — try every architecture in turn, single-word exec argument — is consistent with Mirai or Gafgyt lineage, but nothing in the script self-identifies and **none of the twelve payloads was captured**, so there is no binary to classify.
-It was checked against and ruled out as both RedTail (no `redtail` fallback string) and Panchan (no `pan-chan` banner, no TCP/1919 peering, and it pulls over HTTP rather than peering).

-Its delivery session is also **not in the readable log** — it predates the window that survived rotation, so the source address is unknown.
-Note that `45.198.224.26` separately issued **12 logged commands** trying to fetch from the same host, `http://5.182.210.174/ok`, over telnet.
-Each command chained several download methods in one line — `wget`, `curl -O`, `busybox wget`, `/userfs/bin/wget`, `busybox curl -O` — and every one was logged as command-not-found.
-That host is confirmed payload infrastructure; no captured sample came from it.

-### Aborted telnet loaders

-Nine further artefacts were captured on 17 August and are **all zero bytes**.
-They are not payloads.
-Cowrie recorded a shell *redirection*, not a download:
-Mirai-family bots ran a writable-directory probe across `/var/run`, `/dev/shm`, `/tmp` and others, then abandoned the session before fetching anything.
-Five source addresses were involved, using CPE default credentials including `e8ehome1/e8ehome1` and `root/1234567890`.
-All nine logins succeeded and none delivered a file.
-They are excluded from the payload table below because they carry no content.

 ---

-## Indicators

-Machine-readable versions of everything below live in [`indicators/`](indicators/).

 ### RedTail payload (SHA-256)